Medically reviewed by Mr Hyder Ridha, Consultant Plastic, Reconstructive & Aesthetic Surgeon

 There is no specific size requirement for this surgery, the more important factors are the physical and psychological issues caused by having large breasts.

-Breast reduction involves removing excess breast tissue, fat and skin to reduce the size of heavy breasts and alleviate physical discomfort.
-In contrast, a breast lift, or breast uplift, reshapes and raises the breasts without significantly altering their size.
+| Breast Reduction | Involves removing excess breast tissue, fat and skin to reduce the size of heavy breasts and alleviate physical discomfort. |

 Can breast reduction surgery also address neck pain and skin irritation?